yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/with-clause/traversing-general-graphs/_index.md

 - A graph might be just _a single set of connected nodes_, where every node can be reached from any other node; or it might be two or more isolated _subgraphs_ of mutually connected nodes where there exists no path between any pair of subgraphs.
 - The most general graph traversal scheme, therefore, must discover all the isolated _subgraphs_ and apply the required traversal scheme of each.
 This is beyond the scope of this overall section.
 It deals only with single connected graphs.

-You can use a `WITH` clause recursive substatement to find the paths in an _undirected_ _cyclic_ graph.
+You can use a recursive CTE to find the paths in an _undirected_ _cyclic_ graph.
 But you must design the SQL explicitly to accommodate the fact that the edges are _undirected_ and you must include an explicit predicate to prevent cycles.
 Because each other kind of graph described below is a specialization of the graph whose description immediately precedes its description, you can, as mentioned, use progressively simpler SQL to trace paths in these—as long as you know, _a priori_, what kind of graph you're dealing with.

 ## Undirected cyclic graph